jiem/my-common/README.md

 # my.common.js

-A client-side CommonJS module loader
+A client-side CommonJS module loader.
+See a little [demo] (http://myjs.fr/my-common/example/example.html).

-### Load an external module with `require` and `scope`
+### Load an external module/script

-Use function `require(libUrl)` to load modules and function `scope(executionContext, deps...)` to handle asynchronous dependencies and sandboxing.
+Use `require(libUrl)` to load modules and `scope(executionContext, deps...)` to handle asynchronous dependencies and sandboxing.

-    //load external modules in the namespaces you want var lib1 = require('http://path/to/your/lib1');
+load external modules in the namespaces you want
+    var lib1 = require('http://path/to/your/lib1');
     var lib2 = require('http://path/to/your/lib2');
     var lib3 = require('http://path/to/your/lib3');

-    //Wait that lib1 & lib3 are loaded (libs are passed as args to be in the local scope) scope(function(lib1, lib3) {
+Wait that lib1 & lib3 are loaded (libs are passed as args so to they stick in the local scope)
+    scope(function(lib1, lib3) {
       lib1.method();
       lib3.method();
       ....
     }, lib1, lib3);

-    // Wait that all libs are loaded scope(function(lib1, lib2, lib3) {
+Wait that all libs are loaded
+    scope(function(lib1, lib2, lib3) {
       lib1.method();
       lib3.method();